Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Four-dimensional supersymmetric quantum field theories

+\abstract{This chapter focuses on the general framework of $4d$ gauge theories with $\mathcal N=1$ supersymmetry, of which $\mathcal N=2$ theories form a special subset.
 We first discuss the symmetries that govern $4d$ quantum field theories, offering essential background for understanding supersymmetric models.
 Following this, we explore the classical properties of $4d$ $\mathcal N=1$ gauge theories, with particular emphasis on the construction of $\mathcal N=1$ Lagrangian densities.
 Lastly, we address the quantum aspects of these theories, delving into key topics such as renormalization, anomalies, holomorphy, and quantum corrections to moduli spaces.
-This groundwork will prepare us for a deeper study of $\mathcal N=2$ dynamics and, ultimately, spectral networks.
+This groundwork will prepare us for a deeper study of $\mathcal N=2$ dynamics and, ultimately, spectral networks.}